-Lesson Title: Mock Examination: Paper 2B - Comprehension Theme: All Lesson Number: PHL4-L093 Class: SSS 4
+Lesson Title: Mock Examination: Paper Theme: All

-- 1. Complete a section of a mock WASSCE paper. - 2.
-Demonstrate ability to find appropriate equivalents of selected words and phrases. - 3.
-Understand factual content. - 4.
-Make inferences from the content of a passage. - 5.
-Understand the use of English expressions that reveal things like feelings and emotions. - 6.
-Identify and explain basic literary terms and expressions. - 7.
-Identify the grammatical name and function of a given word.
+2B - Comprehension

+Lesson Number: L4-L093 Class: SSS 4 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils 1.
+Write the example excerpt on the

+will be able to: board (see end of lesson).

+1. Complete a section of a mock 2.
+Write the comprehension questions on

+WASSCE paper. the board (see end of lesson).

+2. Demonstrate ability to find · · · · · · · · · · · · · · · · · · ·

+appropriate equivalents of selected

+words and phrases.

+3. Understand factual content.

+4. Make inferences from the content of

+a passage.

+5. Understand the use of English

+expressions that reveal things like

+feelings and emotions.

+6. Identify and explain basic literary

+terms and expressions.

+7. Identify the grammatical name and

+function of a given word.